Pollo al Chilindrón

 HINT: To make peeling the tomatoes easier cut the skin and place them in boiling water for about 1 minute.
 They should then peel without too much trouble.

-Stir in the tomatoes, the chopped chilli, the paprika and the bay leaf, put the lid on the casserole or pan and simmer over a low heat for about 1½ hours when the chicken should be lovely and tender.
+Stir in the chopped tomatoes, the chopped chilli, the paprika, the bay leaf, a little salt and pepper and add the chicken if you previously removed it, put the lid on the casserole or pan and simmer over a low heat for about 1½ hours when the chicken should be lovely and tender.
 Quite a lot of juice comes out of both the tomatoes and the red peppers so it is a good idea to remove the lid towards the end of cooking to allow the sauce to reduce.

 Add salt and pepper to your taste and remove the bay leaf.